7 Steps To Heal From Repressed Anger

 Identify the area of your life or relationship where the anger comes up most.

 Step 1: What happened.

-Dive into your memory.
-Write about the situation when you were hurt, violated, betrayed, ignored, cheated, disrespected, left out, judged, unappreciated….
-It might have been a situation that didn’t come to closure, and now it’s too late.
+Dive into your memory of a specific situation.
+Describe the situation when you felt hurt, ignored, disrespected, left out, judged, unappreciated, your boundaries were violated… Maybe it was a situation that didn’t come to closure.

 Step 4.
 What did it cost you.

-What did you lose in the event?
+What did you lose in that event?
 What did it prevent you from doing?
 What did you have to give up?
 Surprising thing happened here in my exercise.
 I wrote “I wasted 8 years for….” and all of a sudden my hand started writing benefits!
 After listing 7 of them, I knew there were more, but I reminded myself to move on with the negatives to finish the exercise.
-The negatives were big, but this was a good reminder that nothing is black or white.
-That alone can help to release a lot of anger…
+The negatives were big, but this was a good reminder that nothing is only good or only bad.
+That alone can help release a lot of anger…